-- without the prior approval of management.
-No Apps for personal use may be placed on the mobile device - If technical difficulties occur or unauthorized software is discovered, the mobile device may be wiped and restored to its factory state.
+- If technical difficulties occur or unauthorized software is discovered, the mobile device may be wiped and restored to its factory state.
 THE CITY does not accept responsibility for the loss of any data or documents deleted due to a restore.
 User initiated wiping of the mobile device, without contacting the City and receiving approval, is prohibited. - The mobile device may contain current GPS location information, and may be used to locate the mobile device. - Modifying the mobile device in any way such as "Jailbreaking" or "Rooting" is prohibited. - Non-exempt employees must have approval for after-hours use of the mobile device, including cellular phone use.
 After hours work includes but is not limited to reviewing, sending, and responding to e-mails or text messages, responding to calls or making calls.
 This should typically be confined to employees who are "on-call." - Incidental personal use that has no impact to work performance is acceptable unless it interferes with daily work and violates any stipulations within this Policy.
 Incidental personal use should be considered in the same context as incidental phone usage. - Employees whose job responsibilities include regular or occasional driving and who are issued a cellular phone/electronic device for business use are expected to refrain from using their phone/device while driving unless their vehicle is equipped with a Bluetooth device or they are allowed by statue to use a cell phone while driving.